Maryland

-Maryland (/ˈmɛrᵻlənd/ MERR-il-ənd) (Note: In American English, the first syllable is pronounced /ˈmɛr-/ even by the minority of speakers who contrast the vowels in merry /ˈmɛri/ and Mary /ˈmɛəri/.
-The pronunciation /ˈmɛərᵻlənd/ MAIR-il-ənd is the predominant one in British Received Pronunciation.) is a state in the Mid-Atlantic region of the United States.
-It borders the states of Virginia to its south, West Virginia to its west, Pennsylvania to its north, and Delaware to its east, as well as with the Atlantic Ocean to its east, and the national capital and federal district of Washington, D.C. to the southwest.
-With a total area of 12407 sqmi, Maryland is the ninth-smallest state by land area, and its population of 6,177,224 ranks it the 18th-most populous state and the fifth-most densely populated.
+Maryland (/ˈmɛrələnd/) (Note: In American English, the first syllable is pronounced /ˈmɛr-/ even by the minority of speakers who contrast the vowels in merry /ˈmɛri/ and Mary /ˈmɛəri/.
+The pronunciation /ˈmɛərɪlənd/ MAIR-il-ənd is the predominant one in British Received Pronunciation.) is a state in the Mid-Atlantic and Southeastern regions of the United States.
+It borders Virginia to its south, West Virginia to its west, Pennsylvania to its north, and Delaware to its east, as well as with the Atlantic Ocean to its east, and the national capital and federal district of Washington, D.C. to the southwest.
+With a total area of 12407 sqmi, Maryland is the ninth-smallest state by land area, and its population of 6.1 million ranks it the 19th-most populous state and the fifth-most densely populated.
 Maryland's capital city is Annapolis, and the state's most populous city is Baltimore.

 Maryland's coastline was first explored by Europeans in the 16th century.
 Prior to that, it was inhabited by several Native American tribes, mostly the Algonquian peoples.
-One of the original Thirteen Colonies, the Province of Maryland was founded in 1634 by George Calvert, 1st Baron Baltimore, a Catholic convert who sought to provide a religious haven for Catholics persecuted in England.
-In 1632, Charles I of England granted Lord Baltimore a colonial charter, naming the colony after his wife, Henrietta Maria.
-In 1649, the Maryland General Assembly passed an Act Concerning Religion, which enshrined the principle of toleration.
+One of the original Thirteen Colonies, the charter for the Province of Maryland was petitioned and secured in 1632 by George Calvert, 1st Baron Baltimore and Cecil Calvert, 2nd Baron Baltimore, and the land first settled in 1634, primarily to provide a religious haven for Catholics persecuted in England.
 Religious strife was common in Maryland's early years, and Catholics remained a minority, albeit in greater numbers than in any other English colony.

-Maryland's early settlements and population centers clustered around waterways that empty into the Chesapeake Bay.
 Its economy was heavily plantation-based and centered mostly on the cultivation of tobacco.
 Demand for cheap labor from Maryland colonists led to the importation of numerous indentured servants and enslaved Africans.
 In 1760, Maryland's current boundaries took form following the settlement of a long-running border dispute with Pennsylvania.
-Many of its citizens played key political and military roles in the American Revolutionary War.
-Although it was a slave state, Maryland remained in the Union during the American Civil War, and its proximity to Washington D.C. and Virginia made it a significant strategic location.
+Although it was a slave state, Maryland remained in the Union during the American Civil War due to Abraham Lincoln leaving the National Guard there.
+Its proximity to Washington D.C. and Virginia made it a significant strategic location.
 After the Civil War ended in 1865, Maryland took part in the Industrial Revolution, driven by its seaports, railroad networks, and mass immigration from Europe.